Jaymeetvasava/hello-world/README.md

 # hello-world
 just a tradition in computer stream.
 Hello GitHub,
-             This is to the beginning and my jorney to be in the field of AI via ML and Data analyst for the time.
+             This is to the beginning and my journey to be in the field of AI.
              Btw anyone here who loves doto? :P